 DIVERSE TEAMS.
 DIVERSE PATIENTS.
 DIVERSE LOCATIONS.

-Bachelor of Nursing Degree, Diploma in Nursing: Nursing (Required)
+Diploma in Nursing (Required)

 Basic Life Support – American Heart Association, Registered Nurse – State of Massachusetts

 Baystate Health is an Equal Opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, marital status, national origin, ancestry, age, genetic information, disability, or protected veteran status.